bhatiasiddharth/bhatiasiddharth/README.md

-### 👋 Hi, I'm Siddharth Bhatia
+### 👋 Hi, I am Siddharth Bhatia, a computer scientist and entrepreneur.
+I am co-founder and CEO of TurboML, a platform for real-time machine learning.

-I am a final-year Ph.D. student at the National University of Singapore (NUS) advised by Bryan Hooi.
-My research is supported by the Presidents Graduate Fellowship and I was recognized as a Young Researcher by the ACM Heidelberg Laureate Forum.
-Previously, I received my bachelor’s and master’s degrees in Computer Science from BITS Pilani, and interned at Amazon and Google Research.
+Previously, I completed my PhD at National University of Singapore and bachelor's at BITS Pilani.
+My research was supported by the Presidents Graduate Fellowship and I was recognized as a Young Researcher by the ACM Heidelberg Laureate Forum.

-My research in **[Streaming Anomaly Detection](https://github.com/Stream-AD/)** is used for detecting intrusions and denial of service attacks in real-time to minimize the harm caused.
-One can also detect fake profiles in Social Networks like Twitter, Facebook, Amazon reviews, and Financial Frauds.
+During my PhD, I spent wonderful summers interning at Amazon Web Services, and Google Research.
+I also co-organized the Outlier Detection and Description workshop at KDD which brings together academic and industry researchers, and practitioners to discuss and reflect on outlier mining challenges.
+Check out my webpage for more details.

+I am best reached via email and am always open to interesting conversations and collaboration.

 [Webpage](https://www.comp.nus.edu.sg/~sbhatia/) • [Email](mailto:siddharth@comp.nus.edu.sg) • [Twitter](https://twitter.com/siddharthb_) • [LinkedIn](https://www.linkedin.com/in/siddharthbhatia-nus/)